 I've been asked a couple of times for permission to cross-post my content in different languages.
-That's a huge compliment as far as I'm concerned - that someone finds enough value in what I've written that they'd be willing to translate it and open it to a larger audience.
+I'm happy that someone would find enough value in what I've written that they'd translate it and open it to a larger audience, but I'd ask a few things of you first.

 Give me a heads up, before and after